efiabruni/datasciencecoursera/GettingandCleaning/codebook.md

 - Levels: "walking", "walking _ upstairs", "walking _ downstairs", "sitting", "standing", "laying"

 *Measurements*
-- Average of the mean (mean()) and standart deviation (sd()) of measurements
+- Average of the mean (mean()) and standard deviation (std()) of measurements
 - numeric

 tBodyAcc-mean()-X: Body acceleration, x-axis, average of mean
 tBodyAcc-mean()-Y: Body acceleration, y-axis, average of mean
 tBodyAcc-mean()-Z: Body acceleration, z-axis, average of mean
-tBodyAcc-sd()-X: Body acceleration, x-axis, average of standart deviation
+tBodyAcc-std()-X: Body acceleration, x-axis, average of standart deviation
-tBodyAcc-sd()-Y: Body acceleration, y-axis, average of standart deviation
+tBodyAcc-std()-Y: Body acceleration, y-axis, average of standart deviation
-tBodyAcc-sd()-X: Body acceleration, z-axis, average of standart deviation
+tBodyAcc-std()-X: Body acceleration, z-axis, average of standart deviation

 tGravityAcc-mean()-X: Gravity acceleration, x-axis, average of mean
 tGravityAcc-mean()-Y: Gravity acceleration, y-axis, average of mean
 tGravityAcc-mean()-Z: Gravity acceleration, z-axis, average of mean
-tGravityAcc-sd()-X: Gravity acceleration, x-axis, average of standart deviation
+tGravityAcc-std()-X: Gravity acceleration, x-axis, average of standart deviation
-tGravityAcc-sd()-Y: Gravity acceleration, y-axis, average of standart deviation
+tGravityAcc-std()-Y: Gravity acceleration, y-axis, average of standart deviation
-tGravityAcc-sd()-Z: Gravity acceleration, z-axis, average of standart deviation
+tGravityAcc-std()-Z: Gravity acceleration, z-axis, average of standart deviation

-tBodyAccJerk-mean()-X: Jerk signals from the accelerometer, x-axis, average of mean        tBodyAccJerk-mean()-Y: Jerk signals from the accelerometer, y-axis, average of mean
+tBodyAccJerk-mean()-X: Jerk signals from the accelerometer, x-axis, average of mean
+tBodyAccJerk-mean()-Y: Jerk signals from the accelerometer, y-axis, average of mean
 tBodyAccJerk-mean()-Z: Jerk signals from the accelerometer, z-axis, average of mean
 tBodyAccJerk-std()-X: Jerk signals from the accelerometer, x-axis, average of standart  deviation
 tBodyAccJerk-std()-Y: Jerk signals from the accelerometer, y-axis, average of standart deviatio
 tBodyAccJerk-std()-Z: Jerk signals from the accelerometer, z-axis, average of standart deviatio

 tBodyGyro-mean()-X: Signals from the gyroscope, x-axis, average of mean
 tBodyGyro-mean()-Y: Signals from the gyroscope, y-axis, average of mean
 tBodyGyro-mean()-Z: Signals from the gyroscope, z-axis, average of mean
-tBodyGyro-std()-X: Signals from the gyroscope, x-axis, average of standart deviation         tBodyGyro-std()-Y: Signals from the gyroscope, y-axis, average of standart deviation
+tBodyGyro-std()-X: Signals from the gyroscope, x-axis, average of standart deviation
+tBodyGyro-std()-Y: Signals from the gyroscope, y-axis, average of standart deviation
 tBodyGyro-std()-Z: Signals from the gyroscope, z-axis, average of standart deviation

 tBodyGyroJerk-mean()-X: Jerk signals from the gyroscope, x-axis, average of mean